Mythagora Homepage

 The Rebirth of the Olympians

-The five children Kronos swallowed were named Demeter, Hades, Histia, Hera, and Poseidon ... after being swallowed, they grew and matured in a "normal" fashion but were unable to extricate themselves from their father's infinite interior.
+The five children Kronos swallowed were named Demeter, Hades, Hestia, Hera, and Poseidon ... after being swallowed, they grew and matured in a "normal" fashion but were unable to extricate themselves from their father's infinite interior.
 As Zeus grew older there was little doubt that he would eventually confront Kronos and dethrone him ... the only question was when and how the prophecy of Ge and Ouranos would be fulfilled.

 When the proper time came, Zeus went after Kronos ... he ambushed his father and caught him unawares ...
-Zeus kicked Kronos in the stomach with such violence the elder god vomited up the stone and the five children ... the stone came out first and Histia last ...
-Histia was the first to be swallowed and the last to disgorged ... she is therefore the oldest and the youngest of the swallowed children.
+Zeus kicked Kronos in the stomach with such violence the elder god vomited up the stone and the five children ... the stone came out first and Hestia last ...
+Hestia was the first to be swallowed and the last to disgorged ... she is therefore the oldest and the youngest of the swallowed children.

 Zeus took the stone Kronos swallowed and placed it at the foot of Mount Parnassos near the city of Delphi ... he proclaimed that the stone would be a portent and marvel for the mortals of the earth for all time.
 The stone was called the Omphalos (Navel) and its location became known as the Navel of the Earth.
 The Omphalos was the symbol for the divine authority of the temple of Apollon at Delphi.